isabella232/offer-decisioning.en/help/api-reference/decisions-api/deliver-offers.md

 solution: Experience Platform
 title: Deliver offers
 topic: API guide
-description: An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.
+description: Offer Decisioning is a collection of services and UI programs that enables marketers to create and deliver end-user personalized offer experiences across channels and applications using business logic and decision rules.
 ---

 # Deliver offers using the Decisions API